rishigb/automateStuff/README.md

 3. Raspberry Pi setup.
 4. Intel Edison Setup
 5. Downloads from links etc.
+6. On start of the computer, automatically do a gitpull from everwhere.

 #####Building something cool
  This is called [bro](https://github.com/rishigb/bro).
 People who know me, know how many times I say "Help me bro!"or "remind me bro" etc. I thought it would be cool if my black screen could do the same.